 cost-effective design trends we are recommending to our clients include:

-Distance: create space for six feet (or 36sf) per person
+Distance: create space for six feet (or 36sf) per person.

-Equipment: provide PPE for employees who may need it
+Equipment: provide PPE for employees.

-Circulation: create one-ways aisles and wider aisle space for separation
+Circulation: create one-ways aisles and wider aisle space for separation.

-Hygiene: increase sanitation of workstations and frequently touched items
+Hygiene: increase sanitation of frequently touched surfaces.